-Segment Information
+Segment and Geographic Information

 The Company operates as one reportable operating segment according to ASC Topic 280, Segment Reporting, which establishes standards for the way that business enterprises report information about operating segments.
 The chief operating decision maker formulates decisions about how to allocate resources and assess performance based on consolidated financial results.
 The Company also has one reporting unit for purposes of the goodwill impairment analysis discussed above.
+Approximately 99% of the Company's revenues were derived from clients in the United States during each of the years ended December 31, 2014, 2013 and 2012.
+Less than 1% of the Company's non-current assets were located outside the United States as of each of the years ended December 31, 2014 and 2013.